Akshita3104/Akshita3104/README.md

 ### 🚀 **About Me**
 <p align="justify">
   Third-year B.Tech IT student blending technical expertise with design sensibility.
-Passionate about creating full-stack solutions that marry elegant interfaces with robust architecture.
+Passionate about creating full-stack solutions with elegant interfaces with robust architecture.
 Currently exploring the intersection of healthcare technology and data-driven applications.
 </p>

-- 🔭 **Building**: Healthcare analytics platform using Django & React
-- 🌱 **Learning**: Advanced Django REST Framework & TensorFlow
-- 👯 **Looking**: For collaborations on impactful open-source projects
-- ⚡ **Fun Fact**: Won 3 national-level UI/UX design competitions

 ---